Evaluating deep learning models for fault diagnosis of a rotating machinery with epistemic and aleatoric uncertainty: Experimental settings

 For each bearing condition the raw data consists of a time series, which was divided into a set of bursts of fixed (512 data points) length.
 These were extracted sequentially along the time series, with a forward shift of 200 data points.
 To obtain a balanced dataset for each bearing condition we extracted the same number (2,624) of bursts from each time series.

 At the end of this process, depicted in Figure~\ref{fig:7}, we achieved a final dataset comprising 15,744 examples (bursts).
-Of these, 70\% was randomly selected and used for training, while the remaining 30\% was used for testing and validation with a 70/30 split.
+Of these, 70\% was randomly selected and used for training.
+The 30\% portion was then further divided, assigning 70\% to the test set and 30\% to the validation set\footnote[2]{The code for the data generation and the fault diagnosis tasks will be made publicly available after publication.}.
+With respect to ID and OOD data, the training is composed by ID data only, whereas validation and test are composed by both ID and OOD data.
+The details of the ID/OOD data distribution is described in detail in Section \ref{subsec:OOD GENERATION}.